Code of Ethics and Conduct.

 2. Harassment, discrimination and abusive behaviour

-is any conduct that creates an intimidating, hostile or offensive working environment, violates a person’s dignity or unreasonably interferes with an individual’s work performance.
-A single incident can amount to harassment – it doesn’t have to be an ongoing problem.
+Harassment is any conduct that creates an intimidating, hostile or offensive working environment, violates a person’s dignity or unreasonably interferes with an individual’s work performance.
+A single incident can amount to harassment - it doesn’t have to be an ongoing problem.
 Examples include:

-3. Child Safeguarding and protection
+3. Child safeguarding and protection

 4. Drugs and alcohol

-You must not use, distribute or possess illegal or unauthorised drugs on any of our premises.
-Colleagues whose behaviour, judgement or performance of their work responsibilities is impaired by drugs or alcohol will be prohibited from entering our premises or engaging in company business and may face disciplinary action.
+Colleagues whose behaviour, judgement or performance of their work responsibilities is impaired by drugs or alcohol will be prohibited from entering our premises or engaging in company business and may be subject to disciplinary proceedings in appropriate circumstances.

 5. Theft or misuse of property

-Any colleague found to be engaging in, or attempting, theft, fraud or misuse of any property of the company or personal property of other colleagues may result in dismissal.
+Any colleague found to be engaging in, or attempting, theft, fraud or misuse of any property of the company or the personal property of other colleagues may result in dismissal.
 Matters may also be referred to public authorities for possible criminal prosecution.

 6. Acceptable use of systems and technology